-All you need to know about business premises leases
+All you need to know about a business premises lease

 Aug 11, 2015

-First and foremost, you should be sure that the property you are leasing is in good condition as usually you will be responsible for the upkeep of the property.
+First and foremost, you should be sure that the property you are leasing is in good condition, as usual, you will be responsible for the upkeep of the property.
 You may want to consider getting a survey done before you sign the lease agreement.

 You should consider the length of the lease you are taking out.
 There are advantages and disadvantages to both longer and shorter leases.
 You will probably pay a higher premium for a shorter lease and if you decide to go for a longer lease you should ensure that you have the option of a break clause.
 This is usually half way through the lease and allows you to leave with no penalties.
 You should also ask your landlord to consider adding a subletting clause that would allow you to find another tenant to take on the property if you wanted to leave early.